COMP0016-IFRC-Team5/data-visualiser/README.md

 # [Return Period Calculator](https://github.com/COMP0016-IFRC-Team5/data-visualiser)

 A data visualizer tool produces the return period-loss graph of low-impact hazardous events for 91 countries.
-This tool use publicly available data from national disaster loss databases (DesInventar) and EM-DAT, but also available for other resources.
+This tool use publicly available data from national disaster loss databases (, but also available for other resources.

 This tool is a part of a UCL IXN project, Define return periods for low-impact hazardous events with IFRC.